 If an applicant or employee provides false information, the employer still needs to follow a fair process and should seek an explanation from the employee (including an applicant who becomes employed).
 The employee’s explanation must be considered before any decisions are made.
 The employer may then decide to use the clause in the letter of offer or employment agreement to terminate the employee’s employment.

 Instead of making the offer of employment subject to checks, an employer can wait until the checks are completed before making an offer of employment to the person.

-When an existing employee is facing criminal proceedings or is convicted of a crime
+Existing employee facing criminal proceedings or convicted of a crime

 Sometimes an employer will be entitled to take disciplinary action (which could include dismissal) against an employee who is convicted of a criminal offence.
 This would usually be done for reasons such as bringing the employer into disrepute, or being against a code of conduct which prohibits unethical or unprofessional behaviour (even if the conduct took place outside work).